-Attribution and actors - the list
+Attribution, actors, and other indicators - the list

 Download from here.